MEITREX/docprocai_service/README.md

 * Semantic search/fetching of semantically similar sections of lecture material
 * Automatic generation of section titles for the video sections generated

+For a deeper dive into the features and considerations made during development, check out our paper on *DocProcAI*.

 ## Installation
 This service requires pytorch to function.
 As pytorch GPU-support is required for some features of this service, the pip-distributed version of pytorch cannot be used and instead a platform-specific version has to be used.